inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 ..
 Error models calculate whether the received frame has errors.
 It indicates this to the higher layers.

-**what are error models?**
+.. **what are error models?**

+..
 The error model is a submodule of the receiver, and calculates the amount of errors in a received frame.
 It calculates packet, bit or symbol error rate for the MAC layer.
 In layered mode, it indicates the erroneous bits or symbols as well.

   **TODO** in the most detailed configuration, the error model calculates symbol error rate for each symbol from per-symbol SNIR and decides which symbols to corrupt (replace with another) and how.

     - meghatároz az error rateek minden szinten ha lehet
     - eldönti h a csomag hibás e vagy sem
     - hogy hol a hiba
     - el is ronthatja a csomagot bit szinten
     - legegyszerubb kiszamol error rate es eldonti h hibas e

     error model egy ugras hogy kihagysz a folyamatban egy csomo lepes -> a fizikai jellemzok dekodolasanak a processet atugorja es reprezentalja -> analog domain -> packet domain (a legegyszerubb)

     TODO kell egy rész a limitationokről

     -> most még nem drop in replacement a default error modelre

   so

   - the main purpose of error models is to decide if there was an error in receiving a frame
   - during the reception, the error model determines whether the reception had errors
   - depending the type of the error model, and the detail level of the simulation, it might indicate that the packet has errors, or that certain bits are erroneous...
   - it calculates error rates for the higher layers such as packet error rate bit error rate or symbol error rate, depending on the detail level of the simulation

   Error models are basically a leap in the decoding process.
 We start with a signal at the analog level.
 Then there is symbol, bit and packet level (also sample level but its not implemented).
 We either simulate each level in the process -> receiving symbols, forward error correction, descrambling, deinterleaving, or *we jump a few levels with the error model.
 We replace the model of the whole or some of the decoding process with a more simple model, the error model.*

+**V1** Error models describe how the signal-to-noise-plus-interference ratio (SNIR) affects the amount of errors in a received frame or packet.
+They can calculate the packet error rate, bit error rate or symbol error rate of receptions, depending on the simulated level of detail.
+They are implemented as replaceable submodules of receivers.

+**V2** Error models decide if a frame was correctly received or not.
+They can calculate error rates (depending on the configured level of detail, symbol-, bit- and packet error rate) for higher layers.
+They can corrupt symbols (replace them with another one) or bits (invert them), or indicate that the frame is incorrectly received.
+They are implemented as replaceable submodules of receivers.

-**about the default error models**
+.. **about the default error models**

+..
 TODO

-  The most commonly used flat radio models in INET examples and showcases feature packet level simulation with analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio. **TODO** its kind of the informal default for performance reasons
+**optional** The most commonly used flat (packet level) radio models in INET examples and showcases feature analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio.
+The flat radio model is an informal default because it's fast.

+.. for performance reasons

+.. **TODO** flat implies packet level

+.. **TODO** somewhere -> in the detailed case there is an error model for calculating the symbol error rate from the per-symbol SNIR

+.. **TODO** analytical error models and the closed formula based on statistics and empirical evidence

-**about analytical error models**
+.. **about analytical error models**

+..
 The packet-level analytical error models calculate a packet-error rate based on the reception SNIR.

-They either use the minimum or the mean of the SNIR during reception.
+The packet-level analytical error models either use the minimum or the mean of the SNIR during reception to calculate packet error rate with closed formulas for the different modulations.
 Both methods can lead to unrealistic reception probabilities in corner cases.
-For example, when using the minimum SNIR, a short spike in an interfering signal can ruin a reception; with mean SNIR, an interfering signal overlapping with a transmission to a large extent (in frequency or time) can still result in a correctly receivable transmission.
+For example, when using the minimum SNIR, a short spike in an interfering signal can ruin a reception; with mean SNIR, an interfering signal overlapping with a transmission to a large extent (in frequency or time) can still result in a correctly received transmission.

-**about symbol level simulation**
+.. **about symbol level simulation**

-Using symbol level simulation can accurately model these corner cases, as per-symbol-SNIR can be used, and an accurate symbol-error-rate can be calculated.
+Symbol level simulation can accurately model these corner cases, as per-symbol-SNIR can be used, and an accurate symbol-error-rate can be calculated.
 However, the symbol-level simulations are very computationally intensive.

+.. **TODO** layered, the whole reception process is modeled

 .. **TODO** what are error models ?

-**the idea**
+.. **the idea**

-detailed description
+.. detailed description

-A neural network error model can potentially be more accurate than the analytical error models, but with comparable performance.
+.. *A neural network error model can potentially be more accurate than the analytical error models, but with comparable performance.
 The reception probability of a symbol can be calculated analytically in symbol-level bit-correct simulations.
 We create a big training dataset from accurate, symbol-level simulations, with multiple noise sources, and variable noise spectrum, duration, and power.
 We record these parameters, along with the reception center frequency, bandwidth, modulation, and SNIR for every symbol.
-**TODO** contains every property of the channel; it contains the success/failure of the frame (not probability).
+.. **TODO** contains every property of the channel; it contains the success/failure of the frame (not probability).
 When we have lots of data it becomes probability. -> the training dataset -> packet error rate in the different conditions (cos we wanna replace the default analytical packet-level error model with this)
-Then we train the neural network on this training dataset.
+..
+Then we train the neural network on this training dataset.*

+..
 We use this neural network as the error model, which gives estimation of packet error rate for similar parameters.
+.. -> relatively good estimation

+.. so

+  - some introduction to the next section/conclusion to this one
+  - create large traning dataset
+  - train network
+  - use it in simulations as error model

+..
+A neural network trained on the reception data of a lot of detailed symbol-level simulations can be used as an error model, and it is potentially more accurate than analytical error models, with comparable performance.

+A neural network error model can potentially be more accurate than the analytical error models, but with comparable performance.
+We create a large training dataset containing the channel parameters and outcomes of many receptions, and use it to train the neural network.
+We use this neural network as the error model, which gives an estimation of the packet error rate for similar parameters.

--> relatively good estimation
+.. -> relatively good estimation

 ..
 We create a large training dataset by running symbol-level simulations.
 The training data needs to cover a wide range of parameters...